syncfusion-content/xamarin-docs/Xamarin/SfDigitalGauge/Various-types-of-Segment.md

 4. EightCrossEightDotMatrix

-N> By default, SegmentSeven is the default CharacterType in the SfDigitalGauge.
+N>  SegmentSeven is the default CharacterType in the SfDigitalGauge.

 ## Seven Segment

+The seven segment type is capable of displaying numbers and few upper case letters efficiently.

 {% tabs %}